 - Create an Ext2 filesystem as a mountable file for persistent linux OS's (e.g. casper-rw).

-- Run QEMU to emulate booting from the USB drive so you can test out your boot menu's and see if the USB drive will boot. (v2.1.618 and later)
+- Run QEMU to emulate booting directly from the USB drive so you can test out your boot menu's (boots with full write access if using v2.1.707 or later - something not normally possible)

 - Extract files from a zip or ISO file and copy them to your USB drive (v2.1.630 and later)